nmante/MEGA_Website/README.md

 ###<div id="code_structure">1.2 My Code Structure</div>

-The source is where MEGA code (html, js, less, css).
+The source (`src/`) directory is where MEGA code (html, js, less, css) will reside.
 The structure below is fairly self explanatory, but for clarity, the 'app' dir will contain all of my code.

     |- src/
     |  |- app/